arpit20328/Genome-Size-Annotation/README.md

 In pipelines such as bowtie2 there is already presenece of genome size in the output but in many cases like kraken/kraken2 and kaiju based classifications there is no mention of genome size of taxa classified, rather only reads assigned are mentioned.
 Hence to calculate depth of coverage as parameter of abundance estimation we need genome size.

-One way is to calculate genomes size from the .fasta or .fna files present in the taxonomy folder like in kraken/kraken2, but these databaseses are often old and NCBI continously updates genome sizes of the species concerned, so it is in the best interest to calculate/fetch latest genome sizes from NCBI server.
+One way is to calculate genomes size from the .fasta or .fna files present in the taxonomy folder.
+But in metagenomic pipelines like kraken/kraken2, classification is done towards/directed towards a clade and not to all strains/sub species.
+Hence genome size estimation of the clade become a challenge since there is no said rule on how to calculate estimated genome length of clade when genome size of sub species / strains is given.
+Hence even though fasta file of the kraken2 taxonomy contains genome size information, it is in the best interest to calculate genome size of clade itself.
+Altough we have provided script to calculate genome size of each species present in the fasta file.

 Secondly in classification algorithms like kaiju, there is no .fna or .fasta file available rather only index files are available from where the alignement is done and we get reads assigned table as output species wise.
 There we even do not have an option to fetch genome sizes at all.